-- I will be mindful of how my work could be viewed by others.
+- I will be careful whenever I am using technology.
+I will use both hands to pick up and carry my Chromebook.
+I will never carry my Chromebook or any other computer by the screen. - I will put my device back the way I found it when I am finished using it, including logging out. - I will protect myself online.
+I will not use technology to share information about myself or anyone else without permission from my teacher or my parents. - I will use proper spelling and punctuation. - Whenever I bring my Chromebook home, I will charge it overnight before returning it to school.
+Compassion - I will be mindful of how my work could be viewed by others.
 I will remember that anything I do with a computer, an iPad, or other technology could be seen by my teachers, my parents, my classmates and even by strangers. - I will be friendly and nonjudgmental with other students who ask for my help with technology. - I will help classmates when I am available and able.
 If I cannot help my classmate, I will kindly ask him or her to ask another classmate or our teacher for help. - I will remember that each person learns new things differently.
 I will show compassion and patience for my classmates.